Special Festivals Tours

 Very tall effiges of Ravana, his brother and his son are set ablaze during Ravan Dahan,

-in the spaces adjacent to Ramlila as well as in some neighborhoods of the city.
+in the spaces adjacent to Ramlila as well as in some neighborhood of the city.

 You can come with me and take part in the Ramlila evenings and the Ravan Dahan experience.